Bfgeshka/awesome-c/README.md

 A curated list of C good stuff.

+**An important note:** this list is WIP in a sense of validating entries and creating uniform look.
+I'm trying to finish it ASAP, but it takes time, so keep it in mind.

 **An important note:** first and foremost linked resources are for C, therefore C++ is an afterthought.